FilipM13/motorcycle_webscrape_v2/README.txt

 # motorcycle_webscrape_v2
-This is a webscraping project.
-Goal is to search for specific motorcycles on olx webside and save offers to database.
+This is a web scraping project.
+Goal is to search for specific motorcycles on olx website and save offers to database.
 Main technology is Python with MySQL database (requires MySQL installed on machine).

 Features: